ehsanul/ehsanul.com/content/blog/brick.md

 <div class="source">Case 3, kNN: ~150k states, runtime ~5s</div>

-It seems the overhead of the kNN is outpacing the advantage of visiting fewer nodes in these cases.
+It seems that the overhead of the kNN algorithm outpaces the advantage of visiting fewer nodes in these cases.

 Note that this averaging of actual costs will not result in an admissible heuristic.
 But admissibility is only a hard requirement for optimality, which